cetoh/CivilizaSim/README.md

 * Added University
 * Added Scholars who generate a new resource called Knowledge during Produce.
 Knowledge currently has no uses yet.
 * Changed Marketplace to give a 5% bonus instead of 1%
+* Added Armory
+* Added Blacksmith
+* Added Military Hospital
+* Implemented health based combat with attack and defense stats which determine the outcome of battles